Darxo/Hardened/README.md

 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time
+- **Vigorous Assault** discount is no longer removed when switching items
 - **Weapon Master** no longer works with hybrid weapons.
 When you learn **Weapon Master** you now gain a new random weapon perk group
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
+- **Wear them Down** (Enemy-Only) is completely reworked.
+It now causes your hits to apply an additional 10 Fatigue on the target and your misses to apply 5 Fatigue.
+After your attack, if your target is fully fatigued, apply **Worn Down** effect until the end of their turn, which prevents them from using **Recover**
 - **Whirling Death** is completely reworked.
 It now grants a new active skill which creates a buff for two turns granting 30% more damage, 2 Reach and 10 Melee Defense to the user

 ### Perk Groups